 We have pilot funding from libraries to digitise a number of out-of-print titles.
-If you’re an author of a culturally important work of Australian literature that has gone out of print (or represent such an author, or the estate of such an author), we’d love to hear from you to see whether it might be suitable for inclusion in this exciting project.
+If you’re an author of a culturally important work of Australian book that has gone out of print (or represent such an author, or simply know of such a work), we’d love to hear from you to see whether it might be suitable for inclusion in this exciting project.

-We’re looking to select titles from a diverse range of Australian authors, geographically spread around the country, and covering different publication dates.
-We especially encourage authors from Western Australia, South Australia, Tasmania and the ACT to apply, as libraries in these areas are key project supporters.
+We’re looking to select titles from a diverse range of Australian authors, geographically spread around the country, and covering different publication dates and categories.
+We especially encourage nominations for titles associated with Western Australia, South Australia, Tasmania and the ACT to apply, as libraries in these areas are key project supporters.

 The key conditions are that the title proposed: